 This program was created to help victims of previous scams collect their refund money from the FTC.
 The scammers will convince the victims that they are moments away from seeing their money.
 They just need to provide the alleged FTC employee with remote access to their computer.
 The scammer may also ask for an upfront payment before the refund can be issued or for checking account information.
 They claim it’s necessary for the refund to clear.

 Of course, none of this is true and the caller has never worked for the FTC.
 In fact, the FTC will never request remote access to your device or ask you to pay to receive a refund.
 Also, their refunds are sent in check form via snail mail, and do not require any checking account information at all.

 The FTC has alerted the public that the only genuine number to call for information about the Advanced Tech Support Refund program is 877-793-0908.
 If someone calls you on their own, assume it’s a scam.
 End the call immediately and report the incident to the FTC.

 Recognizing Tech Support Scams

-As mentioned, the wave of tech support scams in which fraudsters impersonate the FTC are easy to spot if you know this basic information about the FTC: They will never request remote access to your computer, ask for payment in exchange for a refund, or reach out to you on the phone.
+Tech support scams in which fraudsters impersonate the FTC are easy to spot if you keep the following in mind.
+The FTC will never request remote access to your computer or ask for payment in exchange for a refund.
+They will also not reach out to you on the phone.

 Here’s how to prevent other variations of tech support scams: